komori-n/saturation_arithmetic/README.md

 # saturation_arithmetic

-An efficient C++ library dedicated to Saturation Arithmetic
+A header-only C++ library dedicated to Saturation Arithmetic